chaturec/chaturbate-recorder-and-downloader/README.md

 We’ll soon add a checkout option for convenient payment for the lifetime license.
 In the meantime, if you’d like to support us, please contact us at chaturec@proton.me.

-Please note, we comply with Dutch tax laws and report the income from sales as "Overige Inkomsten" (Other Income).
+Please note, we comply with Dutch tax laws and report the income from contributions as "Overige Inkomsten" (Other Income).

 Thank you for helping us keep ChatuRec running!